Ten times yesterday. Eleven the day before. And it starts again today.

 Our conversation approach follows the Alzheimer Society of Canada's guidance and draws on validation therapy and person-centred care frameworks.
 KindredMind never corrects, never argues, never challenges their version of reality.

 We never ask for your loved one's full legal name or date of birth.
-Your voice recordings from the onboarding and Advanced Training sessions are used to build your clone and then deleted within 24 hours of the model being ready.
+Your voice recordings from your interview sessions are used to build your companion and then deleted within 24 hours of your companion being ready.
 Real conversations between the companion and your loved one are never used for voice training, and their voice never enters our systems.
 Call transcripts are encrypted with AES-256 before being stored, then deleted after 90 days.
-Your family's private conversations never train any AI model, ever.
+Your family's private conversations never train any model, ever.

 I try to see my mom daily.
 That will never change.